ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 > This will not override your New Vegas installation; We now use Root Builder which allows us

 3.)
 Go to the dropdown menu at the top right of MO2 and select "Explore Virtual Folder".
-From this menu, find and double click 'FNVpatch.exe".
+From this menu, find and double click `FNVpatch.exe`.
 Then close the dialog box that pops up.

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/46fd1a50-c21b-4f8b-89b7-15bdd4aa2d75)